Birth registration

 • The applicant(s) may register the child’s birth at her bedside.

-• The applicant may return with her partner to the place of conception to finalize registration.
+• The applicant may return with her partner to the place of delivery to finalize registration.

 • The applicant and her partner may visit the General Register Office to complete and submit a birth registration form.